zach-delong/git-aliases/README.md

 `git spp --rebase`
 ### Description
 Stashes local changes, pulls, then pops stash to re-apply the stashed changes.
 The `git pull` command can be passed arguments using the `pull_arguments` specified after `git spp`

+## find-wthered-branches
+### Example Usage
+`git find-withered-branches`
+### Description
+Prints the remote branches with the 10 oldest heads.
+Can be used to find old, "withered" branches that should be deleted from the remote.